brucemcpherson/VbaGit/libraries/usefulcJobject_vba.md

 ## VBA Module: **[usefulcJobject](/libraries/usefulcJobject.vba "source is here")**
 ### Type: StdModule

-This procedure list for repo (VbaGit) was automatically created on 10/04/2015 13:32:49 by VBAGit.
+This procedure list for repo (VbaGit) was automatically created on 4/18/2017 10:39:20 AM by VBAGit.
 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation")

 Below is a section for each procedure in usefulcJobject